RaghavRamteke/RaghavRamteke/README.md

-- ⚡ Fun fact: **I am keenly interested in 3D-printing machinery and software and plan to learn more about it as a side domain...
+- ⚡ Fun fact: **I am keenly interested in 3D-printing machinery and softwares and plan to learn more about it as a side domain...
 I can also pistol-squat 120kg😁**

 ## 🎖️ Here's some of my best verified badges
 <!--START_SECTION:badges-->